Semester Tuition and Fee Schedule

 - Complete the FVCC admission process for a degree or certificate program; and

-- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
+- Complete the Free Application for Federal Student Aid (FAFSA).
 This application can take three to four weeks to process, so early application is encouraged.

 When To Apply

 Students must apply for financial aid each academic year.
-Applications are available after October 1 for the following fall and should be submitted as soon as income tax return information from the previous year has been compiled by the students and/or their parents.
+Applications are available after October 1 for the following fall and should be submitted as soon as possible using the prior prior year tax information.
 Applications are processed in the order received.
-Students are notified of their awards beginning in March.
+Students are notified of their fall awards beginning in December.

 Federal and State Aid

 Flathead Valley Community College administers a variety of government financial assistance programs for degree-seeking students.
 Students are required to complete the FAFSA (Free Application for Federal Student Aid) to determine eligibility.

 Federal Pell Grant

 The value of this grant varies from year to year depending on Congressional appropriations.
 The projected maximum annual award is $7,395 for two semesters of full-time attendance.
 Full and part-time students are eligible.
 A student’s particular dollar amount depends on the student’s expected family contribution (EFC) from the FAFSA and enrollment status term by term during the year.

 This grant is awarded to students with the lowest EFCs who are also eligible for the Pell Grant.
 Full- and part-time students are eligible.
 Annual awards range from $200 to $500 on a first come, first served basis.